archman/opi-generator/README.md

 ## How it works

 Assemble an OPI file by creating widgets.
-The root widget should be a Display.
-It should have top-level widgets as children.
+The root widget should be a Display object.
+Top-level widgets should be added as children of the root widget.

 Properties of widgets are called nodes.
-Any attribute of a widget object should inherit from Node and will become a sub-element in XML.
+Any public attribute of a widget object will become a sub-element in XML with the attribute as tag name - in order to render correctly, any such attribute should inherit from Node.
 A sub-element with multiple children, such as rules and actions, should be a ParentNode that contains a list of the appropriate nodes.

 ## Demo